Kate Mitchell (EastEnders): Storylines

-Kate soon establishes a business partnership with Den's wife Chrissie (Tracy-Ann Oberman) as she turns out to be a professional hairdresser as well.
+Kate soon establishes a business partnership with Den's wife, Chrissie (Tracy-Ann Oberman), as she turns out to also be a professional hairdresser.
 Kate and Den begin an affair, and when Chrissie finds out, she ransacks the salon and smashes the mirrors.
-Chrissie offers to cut Kate's hair, and Kate agrees despite earlier insisting that she is too busy.
-With the reason that the mirrors are smashed explained, Chrissie asks awkward questions about Kate's 'mystery man,' with Kate unaware that Chrissie knows about her and Den.
+Chrissie offers to cut Kate's hair, and Kate agrees, despite earlier insisting that she is too busy.
+With the reason for the mirrors being smashed explained, Chrissie asks awkward questions about Kate's 'mystery man,' with Kate unaware that Chrissie knows about her and Den.
 Chrissie questions Kate about her lover and cuts her long hair off, leaving most of it short at the nape of her neck.
 Chrissie attacks Kate and smashes a window before telling Kate's family about the affair and leaving Walford for a few months.
-Kate has her hair restyled and continues to work at the salon.
-Chrissie returns to the salon and continues working there until her investment is paid back.
+Kate has her hair restyled and continues to work at the salon; Chrissie returns to the salon and continues working there until her investment is paid back.
 Eventually, Kate and Chrissie become friends again.
 Later, Kate is offered a job in the police department; she accepts it, closes the salon, and leaves Walford for Brighton, where she starts anew.